 5. A self-sufficient industrial valve provides safety for the environment

-As long as the medium flows, the valve is operating!
+As long as the fluid flows, the valve is operating!

 Plants in the food industry are often cleaned with steam, acid or basic solutions (CIP).
 Such media may be harmful to the environment.
-Thanks to their spring cap, no medium emerges from self-acting industrial valves even if, for example, cracks should occur in the diaphragm.
+Thanks to their bonnet, no fluid emerges from self-acting industrial valves even if, for example, cracks should occur in the diaphragm.
 In addition, hazardous media can be drained through a leakage line.

-A spring cap further protects the spring from external influences and the plant operator from accidentally touching the spring.
+A bonnet further protects the spring from external influences and the plant operator from accidentally touching the spring.

 Do you like that article?
 Share it with your friends and colleagues.